ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 We are ready to learn our first Bash commands.
 Here are the steps to execute a shell command:

-1. Make the terminal window active.
+1. Open the terminal window.
-2. Type the command.
+2. Type the command there.
 3. Press Enter.

-The shell will process your input.
+The shell will execute your command.

 When the shell is busy, it cannot process your input.
 You can distinguish the shell's state by the [**command prompt**](https://en.wikipedia.org/wiki/Command-line_interface#Command_prompt).
 It is a sequence of one or more characters.
 The default prompt is the dollar sign $.
 You can see it in Figure 2-4.
 If the shell prints the prompt, it is ready for executing your command.